cfgauss/r-novice-gapminder/_extras/guide.md

 {: .r}

-similar to `typeof`, `str` will tell us the data type.

-also will give us a compact view of some basic information about our object.
+Similar to `typeof`, `str` will tell us the data type and also will give us a compact view of some basic information about our object.

 ~~~
 str(a)
 ~~~
 {: .r}

-*chr* that this is a *character* vector numbers in the brackets indicates the dimensions of our vector. then a list the first few elements
+*chr* tells us this is a *character* vector.
+The numbers in the brackets is a vector of the indices of our vector.
+Then it lists the first few elements

-Logical Vectors:
+Logical vectors:

 ~~~
 b <- c(TRUE, TRUE, FALSE, TRUE)